motorcityadam/graph-paper/CONTRIBUTING.md

 * **Related Issues** - Has this issue been reported before?
 Perhaps the issue was reported earlier and was closed prematurely.
 * **Suggestions** - If you cannot fix the issue yourself, it is helpful if you can provide any suggestions or implementation ideas so that another contributor can provide a fix more easily.
 Please be specific as possible.

+### Installing the Project Git Pre-Commit Hook Script

+A project-wide Git pre-commit hook script has been included in this project's source.
+Before committing any changes, please install the hook script by entering the following command in the root of the project repository:

+     ln -s ../../scripts/git/validate-commit-msg.js .git/hooks/commit-msg

 ### Submitting a Pull Request

 Before you submit your pull request, please consider the following guidelines: